 The gardens contain numerous pathways lined with trees, beautiful flower borders, and picturesque ponds.

-Visitors can take in the breathtaking beauty of this unique garden while strolling along its numerous pathways or relaxing on one of the many benches throughout.
+Visitors can take in the breathtaking beauty of this unique garden while strolling along its numerous pathways, much of which is shaded.

-Take time to walk the 60 acres so that you can see many of the shaded spots, like the artificial Grotto with the Medici Fountain.
+Visitors should take time to walk the entire 60 acres to enjoy the unique features like the artificial Grotto with the Medici Fountain.

 3. Sculptures & Statues